EmaMule/Computer-Vision/README.md

 The generation of the new features was done in two different Colab notebooks:

-- Ground Depth Estimation (GroundDepthMap)
+- Ground Depth Estimation (GroundDepthMap.ipynb)
-- Ground Semantic Segmentation (GroundSemantic2)
+- Ground Semantic Segmentation (GroundSemantic2.ipynb)

 Everything was done using Pytorch Lightning in the Google Colab environment.